-12.1 You will comply with all applicable laws, rules, and regulations governing export of goods and information, including the laws of the countries in which the Software Products was created.
-In particular, you will not export or re-export, directly or indirectly, separately or as a part of a system, the Software Products or other information relating thereto to any country for which an export licence or other approval is required, without first obtaining such licence or other approval.
+12.1 You will comply with all applicable laws, rules, and regulations governing export of goods and information, including the laws of the countries in which the Software Product was created.
+In particular, You will not export or re-export, directly or indirectly, separately or as a part of a system, the Software Product or other information relating thereto to any country for which an export License or other approval is required, without first obtaining such License or other approval.